 iTerm2 + Claude Code

-macOS · iTerm2 · Claude Code CLI · ~15 min setup
+macOS only · iTerm2 · Claude Code CLI · ~15 min setup · zero dependencies

 In this guide